May '18 bulletin

 Our alumni-oriented round-up of news, events and opportunities for May 2018, updated throughout the month.

 1. PhD Horizons returns

 The annual PhD Horizons Careers Conference will return to Appleton Tower on 6 June.
-Dedicated to showcasing the breadth of career opportunities open to PhD graduates of the University of Edinburgh, the conference will include over 30 inspring speakers from a wide range of occupations, as well as opportunites for gaining advice and inspiration.
+Dedicated to showcasing the breadth of career opportunities open to PhD graduates of the University of Edinburgh, the conference will include over 30 inspiring speakers from a wide range of occupations, as well as opportunities for gaining advice and inspiration.

 2. General Council Half-Yearly Meeting and Lunch